Chronos193/TraderAgents-simplified/IMPROVEMENTS_SUMMARY.md

 ## 🎯 Problem Analysis

-Your TraderAgents system was showing **overly conservative behavior**, defaulting to HOLD decisions even when analysis supported BUY recommendations.
+TraderAgents system was showing **overly conservative behavior**, defaulting to HOLD decisions even when analysis supported BUY recommendations.
 This was evident in the AAPL case where:

-- **Your System**: HOLD (despite good fundamentals)
+- **System**: HOLD (despite good fundamentals)
 - **Independent Analysis**: BUY (based on same data)

 ## 🔍 Root Causes Identified